WordPress/Advanced-administration-handbook/upgrade/migrating.md

 ## Moving WordPress Multisite

 [Multisite](https://wordpress.org/support/article/create-a-network/) is somewhat more complicated to move, as the database itself has multiple references to the server name as well as the folder locations.
-If you’re simply moving to a new server with the same domain name, you can copy the files and database over, exactly as you would a traditional install.
+If you're simply moving to a new server with the same domain name, you can copy the files and database over, exactly as you would a traditional install.

 If, instead, you are changing domains, then the best way to move Multisite is to move the files, edit the `.htaccess` and `wp-config.php` (if the folder name containing Multisite changed), and then manually edit the database.
 Search for all instances of your domain name, and change them as needed.
 This step cannot yet be easily automated.
-It’s safe to search/replace any of the `wp_x_posts` tables, however do not attempt blanket search/replace without the [Search and Replace for WordPress Databases](https://github.com/interconnectit/Search-Replace-DB) script (aka the interconnectit script).
+It's safe to search/replace any of the `wp_x_posts` tables, however do not attempt blanket search/replace without the [Search and Replace for WordPress Databases](https://github.com/interconnectit/Search-Replace-DB) script (aka the interconnectit script).

-If you’re moving Multisite from one folder to another, you will need to make sure you edit the `wp_blogs` entries to change the folder name correctly.
+If you're moving Multisite from one folder to another, you will need to make sure you edit the `wp_blogs` entries to change the folder name correctly.
 You should manually review both `wp_site` and `wp_blogs` regardless, to ensure all sites were changed correctly.

 Also, manually review all the wp_x_options tables and look for three fields and edit them as needed: